 - Hold for about one minute 2-3 times.

-The sphinx pose is ideal if you would like to be laying down on the ground on your stomach while stretching out your lower back.
+The sphinx pose is ideal for lower back pain relief.
 Again, this stretch can be used to prevent injury or to release current tension.

 - Lay down on your stomach.

 - Next, place your forearms in front of you with palms facing down.